-Exhibitions play a major part of the sales and marketing strategy for many companies.
-Companies large and small spend a fortune – both in terms of money and effort – in building stands aimed at winning awards.
+Exhibitions play a major part of the sales and marketing strategy for many organisations.
+Companies large and small spend a fortune both in terms of money and effort.

 1. Tell Your Team What it Costs to Exhibit

 Add all the costs of your event together, divide by the number of staff, and then by the number of hours the event is open.
 The figure is usually in excess of £100 per person per hour.
 Most staff are shocked at the figure, and it makes that late arrival, long coffee breaks and general apathy appear rather pricey!